Carl J. Hartmann III | Attorney

 The hostility perceived by the trial court appears to be all one-sided and on the part of officials now removed from city employment, disgruntled fellow workers, unknown persons who send anonymous messages to the City Attorney or statements appearing through [*235] the media.

+See Jackson's 10th Circuit Brief.
+Even after all this, the City attempted to avoid the re-hiring, and to turn other employees against Mr. Jackson.
+But the Court held hearings and entered contempt orders -- eventually threatening criminal contempt proceedings.
+The City finally began to cooperate fully.
+See the newspaper accounts.
 In the end, the Plaintiff returned to his position, later becoming the head of the entire Department from which he had been fired -- and was extremely successful.

 In Lasso v.
-Woodmen of the World, 741 F.2d 241 (10th Cir.
+Woodmen of the World, 741 F.2d 1241 (10th Cir.
 1983) (appellate counsel only) the trial court had declined to allow a statistical disparate impact case to be pursued on behalf of a single plaintiff.
 This followed a line of decisions in which individual employees were not allowed to pursue 'class' injuries by themselves.
 The Court of Appeals reversed.

 On appeal, plaintiff does not challenge the trial court's ruling on the disparate treatment issue.
 Rather, he argues that the trial court failed to make findings on his disparate impact theory.
 See Griggs v.
 Duke Power Co., 401 U.S. 424, 91 S. Ct.
 849, 28 L. Ed.
 2d 158 (1971).
 Plaintiff reasons that the trial court's findings are therefore insufficient under Rule 52.
 Fed.
 R. Civ.
 P. See Brief for the Appellant at 10 ("It is from [the court's [**5] disregard of the disparate impact theory] that the appellant here appeals.").
 Plaintiff seeks to have this case "reversed on the basis of his having shown disparate impact and the employer's having failed to prove business necessity; or remanded for consideration of his second cause of action -- disparate impact."
-Id. at 11-12.
+Id. at 11-12. * * *

 We are not persuaded by defendant's argument that a disparate impact claim may not be asserted in a private, non-class action.
 We are convinced that a plaintiff like Lasso may assert such a Title VII claim in a case like this.

 We must agree that the findings were deficient in not treating the disparate impact claim.
 There is no discussion in the court's opinion which can fairly be read as having considered that claim.
 The rejection of plaintiff's case gave no consideration to "the more exacting 'business necessity' standard established in Griggs" which is applied in judging a defense to a disparate impact claim.
 Williams v.
 Colorado Springs, Colorado School District, supra, 641 F.2d at 842; see also EEOC v.
 St. Louis-San Francisco Railway Co., now Burlington Northern Railroad Company, 743 F.2d 739, slip op. at 6 (10th Cir.
-1984).
+1984)

 Outside Supervising litigation counsel to other law firms.
 Several radio stations in the Washington D.C. area came under a sort of coordinated attack -- being simultaneously charged with discrimination, sexual harassment and violations of employment law by employees of every race, age, level of employments and gender.
 Assisted by well-placed articles in such publications as the Washington Post, this group sought to force management to accept contract renegotiations, promotions and other concessions.
 Instead, the stations battled each case individually -- successfully.

 In Laufer v.
-WWRC Radio,1996 WL 1061504 (D.Md.
+WWRC Radio, 1996 WL 1061504 (D.Md.
 1996),a well-known D.C. talk-radio personality alleged that his contract as a program director had not been renewed in retaliation for his defense of the rights of minority employees.
 (He was not a minority employee).
 His employer maintained the lawsuit was just a scam to prevent his termination for poor performance.
 After extensive discovery, the court found that there was a more than adequate basis for the termination.

 Assuming that the plaintiff has proven a prima facie claim, the burden then shifts to the employer to articulate a legitimate, non-discriminatory reason for the discharge.
 Ross, 759 F.2d at 365.
 The ultimate burden of proving the employer's intentional discrimination always rests upon the plaintiff.
 Saint Mary's Honor Ctr. v.
 Hicks, 113 S.Ct.
 2742, 2747 (1993).